-Taking a Boating Class and Getting Practice
+Take a Boating Class and Get Practice

 Boating in rough seas relies on knowing how to safely operate your boat.
 Some of the techniques listed above are maneuvers you can practice on calmer waters to become more prepared, but the best option I can recommend is to sign up for a USCG Auxiliary Boating class (or two) such as on Weather & Boating or a well-rounded Boating Skills and Seamanship course.

 Most accidents on the water are caused by human error.
 The more comfortable you feel handling your vessel, the easier it will be to handle boating in rough seas.

 Stay safe and calm and it’ll be smooth sailing!